 Warranty Defaults

-To open the Warranty Defaults screen, click a Cash Code or the Need to create a new warranty default?
+The Warranty Defaults screen is accessed by clicking a Cash Code or the Need to create a new warranty default?
 Click here to add link on the Warranty Defaults screen.

-The following fields appear on the Warranty Defaults screen:
+The fields on the Warranty Defaults screen are:

 Field Description